 As Japanese Knotweed is not a notifiable contaminant there is no cover under the contamination section of the LABC Warranty policy.

-For more information on Japanese Knotweed see The Environment Agencies guide to Managing Japanese Knotweed on Development sites (Amended July 2013).
+For more information on Japanese Knotweed see the Government's guide on managing the plant here.

 By Craig Ross